OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 29. use position as a feature but ONLY when random is False
 30. copy stats for position to the subm df directly
 31. prop_review_score - 0 means there have been no reviews, null that the information is not available.
 What to do?
-32. Add memory cleaning from kaggle to the main notebook
 33. Catboost split evaluation into batches and avg
 34. Return shuffle split back
+35. skopt for catboost (on 3k epochs would be fine to understand the potential?)

 # DONE: